ant0ine/go-json-rest-examples/api-and-static/README.md

 Combine Go-Json-Rest with other handlers.

-`rest.ResourceHandler` is a valid `http.Handler`, and can be combined with other handlers.
+`api.MakeHandler()` is a valid `http.Handler`, and can be combined with other handlers.
-In this example the ResourceHandler is used under the `/api/` prefix, while a FileServer is instantiated under the `/static/` prefix.
+In this example the api handler is used under the `/api/` prefix, while a FileServer is instantiated under the `/static/` prefix.

 The curl demo:
 ```